 100% staff are able to show evidence of impact and evaluate the effectiveness of their practice to foster a school-wide culture of high expectations and continuous improvement.

-Demonstrate an uplift of 10% in the Tell Them From Me Survey in relation to collaboration for teachers.
+Increased results in the Tell Them From Me Survey in relation to collaboration for teachers compared to 2023.

 Effective Classroom Practice